 Hello, and welcome to the FoodASC Directory.
-We are so happy to have you!
+I am so happy to have you!

 In 2000, I was at the kitchen table talking on the phone with my mother when I gave my then 2-year-old son a bite of a peanut butter sandwich.
 He immediately started itching and broke out in hives.
 Vomiting quickly ensued followed by a trip to the fire station, pediatrician’s office and allergist—talk about mommy guilt!
 (Read the extended version of our story here.)